PhlegmaticOne/PhlegmaticOne.DataStorage/README.md

 ## ```IDataStorage```

 Interface defines methods for reading and writing data.
-Default implementation can read and save data in PlayerPrefs and Files.
+Default implementation can read and save data in Memory, PlayerPrefs and Files.

 ## ```ChangeTracker```